In this post, we’ll show you how to get started with IntelliShell, Studio 3T’s full MongoDB shell integration.

 The Windows MongoDB distribution is a standard Windows installer, the Mac and Linux distributions must be unpacked to a location of your choice using the command

 mongodb-<...>.tgz refers to the name of the file you downloaded.
 (On Mac, you can also just double click the file to unpack it.)

-OK, that’s us got everything we need installed, so let’s start Studio 3T.
+OK, we have everything we need installed, so let’s start Studio 3T.

 Once you’ve installed the mongo client tools, we need to configure Studio 3T so that it knows where to find the